meltano/meltano/docs/src/_getting-started/part2.md

 ---
-title: Part 2 - Loading Data, EL
+title: Part 2 - Store data
-description: Part 2 - If you're ready to get started with Meltano and run an EL[T] pipeline with a data source and destination of your choosing, you've come to the right place!
+description: Part 2 - If you're ready to get started with Meltano, you've come to the right place!
 layout: doc
 weight: 4
 ---

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.

 In  [part 1](/getting-started/part1), we extracted data from GitHub and are now ready to load the data into a PostgreSQL database.